Chapter 6 Calculating Control Limits

 ## LCL = 8.38381

-Figure 6.2: C control chart of monthly numbers of hospital acquired bacteremias
+Figure 6.2: C chart of monthly numbers of hospital-acquired bacteremias

-The average monthly number of cases is 22.7, and all data points are within the control limits ranging from 8.4 to 36.9.
-So if nothing changes, we should expect future infection counts to be around 23, and we should not be surprised if once in a while, we observe as little as 9 or as many as 36 infections in a single month.
+The average monthly number of infections is 22.7, and all data points fall within the control limits, which range from 8.4 to 36.9.
+If nothing changes, we should therefore expect future counts to be around 23, while recognising that from time to time values as low as 9 or as high as 36 may still occur as part of the natural variation in the process.

 6.3.2 U chart

-Events are often rare in comparison to their areas of opportunity.
-So to avoid very small numbers on the y-axis it may be useful to multiply the y-axis by some factor before plotting.
-In Figure 6.3 we multiply by 10,000 to display infections per 10,000 risk days rather than per day.
+Because events are often rare relative to the area of opportunity, the resulting rates may be very small.
+It is therefore often helpful to multiply the rates by a constant before plotting.
+In Figure 6.3, we multiply by 10,000 to present infections per 10,000 risk-days rather than infections per day.

 with(bact, {